The banking business is different from other businesses. So, we need to look at different parameters to perform basic banking stock analysis.

-High ratio may indicate possible liquidity crunch and low ratio indicates under-utilization of funds.
+A high ratio may indicate a possible liquidity crunch and a low ratio indicates the under-utilization of funds.

 11. CASA Ratio

-CASA ratio of a bank is the ratio of deposits in current and savings account to total deposits.
-A higher CASA ratio is desired because banks give low rate of interest in savings account (3-4%) deposits and no interest in current account deposits.
-High CASA ratio indicates lower cost of funds.
+CASA ratio of a bank is the ratio of deposits in current and savings accounts to total deposits.
+A higher CASA ratio is desired because banks give a low rate of interest in savings account (3-4%) deposits and no interest in current account deposits.
+A high CASA ratio indicates a lower cost of funds.

-It means around 43% of the total deposits are from current and savings account.
+It means around 43% of the total deposits are from current and savings accounts.